Welcome To The Enasni Coaching Series

 • Every leader asked, How much of our success is sustainable?”

-This is fr from a utopia; it is sound design.
+This is from a utopia; it is sound design.
 Systems last when energy flows freely.
 Economies thrive when humans within them do.
 That is research backed by common sense.

 Key Learning Points